pzerger/cisspexamcram/Homework.md

 Homework for week 5 is:

 1. Take a practice quiz of Domain 5 questions (chapters 13 and 14).
+Review explanations of wrong answers.
 Record your score.
 2. Watch [DOMAIN 5](https://youtu.be/_nyZhYnCNLA?t=17818) from my updated CISSP Exam Cram course.
 3. Take another practice quiz of Domain 5 questions.
 How did you do?
 4. Revisit cryptography types and the asymmetric sequence in Domain 3 [HERE](https://youtu.be/_nyZhYnCNLA?t=8746)